MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/README.md

-# 🚀 Gemini CLI Project: Predicting Product Returns 📦
+## 🚀 Project: Predicting Product Returns 📦

 Welcome to the `Practicey` branch!
-This branch showcases the work done using the Gemini CLI to analyze and model product returns.
+This branch showcases the work done to analyze and model product returns.
 Below is a summary of the exciting steps we've taken:

 ---